pinfang/tp/docs/UserGuide.md

 * The default currency of the system is SGD.
 Only after calling `convert` feature will the default currency will be changed to the currency you have converted to.

 * There are 7 categories of spending items.
-If you did not specify a category or categorise an item in a category not within the first 6, the item will default to Others:
+If you did not specify a category or categorize an item in a category not within the first 6, the item will default to Others:
     1. Education
     1. Entertainment
     1. Food